yufree/yufree.cn/content/en/2020-06-07-si-for-asms-2020-reboot-presentation.md

 tags: []
 ---

 I will be in the Q&A session for ASMS 2020 Reboot MOB pm: Exposomics, Toxicology, and Health Outcomes tomorrow.
 20 minutes might not be enough to cover all the details of "Reactomics: using mass spectrometry as chemical reaction detector".
-I will put some resources for this presentation and I will update the Q&A after the online session in this post.
+Here I list some useful resources for this presentation and I will update the Q&A after the online session in this post.

 ### Resources